Bhashit/bhashit.github.io/_posts/2015-01-02-mathematics-bizarre-fun-beautiful.md

 >

 You may encounter more bizarre results and conclusions as you go exploring more and more math.
-However, along with some really mind bending stuff, math delivers some fantastically beautiful results.
+However, along with some mind bending stuff, math delivers some fantastically beautiful results.

 ## Euler's Identity, aka the most beautiful equation in mathematics